Why Is Property Law Important?

 • The right of control means that a property owner has the right to use their property as they see fit, as long as they do not violate any laws or regulations while doing so.
 For example, if you purchase a home, you cannot operate a bar out of your garage as a business.
 However, you could purchase a property zoned as a bar and use it as a business property.

 • The right of exclusion means that a property owner has the right to exclude certain people from visiting or entering the property.
 If you own a piece of residential real estate or a commercial property, you have the right to grant permission for others to enter the property, and you also have the right to exclude others from entering.
+However, certain legal exceptions apply, such as law enforcement access with a warrant, easements for utility companies, and public rights-of-way.

 • The right to derive income means that a property owner has the right to generate income from their property.
 This could include renting out a piece of residential real estate or operating a business from a commercial property.
+This right is subject to landlord-tenant laws, tax obligations, and other regulatory requirements.

 • The right of disposition means that the property owner has the right to transfer ownership of their property as they deem fit.
 For example, if you paid off your mortgage and own your home, you could leave the home to your children in your will, and ownership of the home would transfer to your children after your death.
+While homeowners may sell or transfer their property freely, mortgages, liens, or legal restrictions may limit how and when ownership can be transferred.

 Rights in Property Law Description Examples